 Focusrite Scarlett 2i2 (3rd Gen)

-This section is here to make your life and buying-decision easier.
-With all of the products available, it can be hard to choose.
-This guide narrows that down, making choosing a product a simple process.
+This section is here to make your life and buying decision easier.
+With all of the top audio interfaces available, it can be hard to choose

 GarageBand is an Apple product.
-It means it only works on Mac and iOS operating systems.
+It means it only works on Mac and iOS devices.
 When recording and having to transfer files, life becomes easier when everything is compatible.

-Choosing a product that works with Apple devices will not only make your life easier, but it will make your recording easier too.
+Choosing an audio interface for GarageBand that works with Apple devices will not only make your life easier, but it will make your recording easier too.

 iPad vs. Laptop